 “If a US company’s actions affect Europeans, the company needs to play by European rules.
 It’s like an American tourist driving on the German Autobahn – they need to follow local rules." – Alan Dahi, privacy lawyer at noyb.eu

 Hamburg DPA did not issue pan-European order.
-Unfortunately, the Hamburg DPA issued a narrow order protecting only the individual complainant instead of an order banning the collection of any European resident’s photos, as noyb had argued for.
+Unfortunately, the Hamburg DPA issued a narrow request protecting only the individual complainant instead of an order banning the collection of any European resident’s photos, as noyb had argued for.
 Any European DPA has the right to issue general orders that go beyond the individual complaint.
 Lacking such a general order, every European would have to submit their own complaint against Clearview AI in order to not be included in the search results of their biometric database.
 Not only is this inefficient, it is also an unnecessary burden for Europeans who must actively take steps to have their profile removed from Clearview AI’s biometric database, even though the collection of such data is already illegal from the get go.
-Moreover, the Hamburg DPA failed to order the deletion of Mr. Marx’s photos and limited the decision to the mathematical hash values representing the biometric profile of Mr Marx.
+Moreover, the Hamburg DPA failed to request the deletion of Mr. Marx’s photos and limited the intended order to the mathematical hash values representing the biometric profile of Mr Marx.

 “This surveillance machine is terrifying.
 Almost one year after my initial complaint, Clearview AI doesn't even have to delete the pictures that show me.
 And even worse, every individual must submit their own complaint.
 This shows that our data is not yet sufficiently protected and that there is a need for action against biometric surveillance.” – Matthias Marx, complainant